Features ▾

 How to Create an Alias

-However, not every email provider offers aliasing, and those that do almost never offer it for free.
-It is often treated as a premium feature for paying customers.
-At Atomic Mail, we believe this control is a fundamental right, not an optional luxury.
-The process is simple and free:
+However, not all email providers offer aliasing, and those that do rarely offer it for free.
+It is usually a premium feature available to paying customers only.
+Atomic Mail was founded on the principle that privacy tools should be accessible to all.
+Having control over your identity is a fundamental right, which is why creating an alias at Atomic Mail is always simple and free:

 1. Sign in or sign up for your Atomic Mail account.